UIBoard/tools/Drafts/Prior art.md

 Even though this is a powerful tool to trace back the source code of a visual element of your application, it has one major drawback.
 It needs the app to be fully running and brought into the correct state.
 For example, imagine a more complex stateful app that requires a network connection (to some database, etc.) and a login system and dynamic views based on previous interactions of the user.
 When you are looking for a visual component that might only seldomly appear in the application it can require you to manually perform a lot of steps to alter the state of your app until you can see the component you are looking for.

-In that case, we see that there might be a need for some proper isolation to quickly debug specific views of an application.
+In that case, we see that there might be a need for some proper isolation to quickly get to specific (states of) views of an application.

 #### StorybookJS